practical-scientific-computing/practical-scientific-computing.github.io/README.md

 If `ordering` is omitted (ie, null) then those pages appear at the bottom of the menu and are sorted alpha-numerically by filename.

+The `type` variable sets the post format and can be one of the following:
+ * index
+ * tutorial
+ * example
+ * advanced
+ * hero
+ * extra

+All pages of type **index** are listed first in the dropdown navigation.
+They also will include the content of any same-group hero-type pages at full width above the content.

+All pages of type **tutorial** will be listed in the site navigation drop-downs and under 'Core Tutorials' in the left sidebar for all pages in the same group.

+All pages of type **example** will be listed in the left sidebar under the heading "Examples" on pages of the same group.

+All pages of type **advanced** will be listed in the left sidebar under the heading "Advanced Topics" on pages of the same group.

+The *content-only* of all pages of type **hero** will be inserted above the content of index pages in the same group.
+They are not intended to be true pages and serve only as a hack to include content on pages without using Jekyll include commands.

+The *content-only* of all pages of type **extra** will be inserted in the right sidebar on all pages in the same group.
+They are not intended to be true pages and serve only as a hack to include content on pages without using Jekyll include commands.